nitor-infotech-oss/bdd-gaugejs-framework/specs/ui/google_puppeteer.md

-# Search terms on google
+# Tests with Puppeteer
 This spec checks for posts public API

 Tags:puppeteer,test

-## Search on google page with term "Amazon"
-* Open "chrome" Browser from Puppeteer
-* Close Browser from Puppeteer
+## Verify images from different viewports
+* Do responsive checks using puppeteer